Mosharof-Hossen/Global-Trekker/README.md

 9. All Tourists Spot page: Created an All Tourists Spot page where we see the tourist spots all the users have added to the database.
 And here used Sort Functionality based on "average_cost".
 10. View Details Page: The Tourists Spot detail route is a private/protected route.
 11. My List Page: It is also private/protected route.
 Here you can delete and update the the tourist spot.
+12. In the country section, click on any country card to see all the spots in that country.
-12. Both the server site and the client site were challenging.
+13. Both the server site and the client site were challenging.
 I enjoyed it.